SantoriniDave.com

 Since you are likely taking the ferry, here is how to make it comfortable.

 • Avoid: Small high-speed catamarans like SeaJet 2 or Super Jet.
-These feel every wave and are often nicknamed “vomit comets.”
+These feel every wave and are nicknamed “vomit comets.”

 • Book: Large high-speed catamarans like the WorldChampion Jet or Terra Jet (Seajets) or Thunder (Fast Ferries).
-These are massive, stable ships that handle the waves much better while still getting you there in 2.5 hours.
+These are massive, stable ships that handle the waves much better while still getting you there in 2 to 2.5 hours.

-2. Book in Advance This is the most popular ferry route in Greece.
+2. Book in Advance: This is the most popular ferry route in Greece.
 In June, July, August, and September, tickets will sell out.
 Book your tickets at least 2 to 3 months in advance.

 My Advice

 • Take the Ferry: It is the standard way to travel.
-It takes 2.5 hours and costs about €85.
+It takes 2 to 2.5 hours and costs about €100 for the cheapest seats.
 Book a large vessel like the WorldChampion Jet to minimize motion sickness.

 About Santorini Dave